murchandamus/bips/bip-update-process.md

-When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to _NOMINATED_ to indicate that they recommend adoption or implementation of the BIP.
+When the champion is confident that their BIP represents a net-improvement, is clear, comprehensive, has a working reference implementation (if applicable), and is ready for adoption by the Bitcoin community, they may update the BIP’s status to Nominated to indicate that they recommend adoption or implementation of the BIP.
 Where applicable, the champion must ensure that any proposed specification is solid, not unduly complicated, and definitive.
 Subsequently, a BIP’s content should only be adjusted in minor details, e.g. to improve language, clarify ambiguities, backfill